linux-system-roles/tox-lsr/README.md

 then it will shutdown the VM.
 If you want to leave the VM running for debugging, use `--debug` in the *last* entry in the batch file e.g.
 `--debug --log-file /path/to/testN.log ...`

+Use `--make-batch` to create a batch file using all of the files matching `tests/tests_*.yml`, and run the tests.
+This will create the files `batch.txt` and `batch.report` in the current directory.
+`tox -e qemu-ansible-core-2.15 -- --image-name centos-9 --log-level debug --make-batch --`
+You must specify the trailing `--` on the command line to tell runqemu that there are no more arguments.
+You can then edit the `batch.txt` file to remove files, change arguments, etc. and re-run using `--batch-file batch.txt`.

 Only the following `runqemu` arguments are supported in batch files:
 `--log-file`, `--artifacts`, `--setup-yml`, `--tests-dir`, `--cleanup-yml`, and